bbe2/portfolio/README.md

 ![icarus_logo](https://user-images.githubusercontent.com/59778456/205196459-ec0a160b-b25a-42b4-b862-5ade0714e05a.JPG)

-## Question
 Q: How will robotics of the REAL work with humans to compute at critical moments?
-Q: Does your magic 8's priors indicate Isaac Asimov's children will drown?
+Do priors indicate Isaac Asimov's children will drown?

 > Cooper (human)
 > -- Get ready to match our spin with the retro-thrusters